mongodb/docs-app-services/source/mongodb/tables/role-configuration.rst

    * - | ``apply_when``
        | Expression
-     - An :ref:`expression <expressions>` that evaluates to true when this :ref:`role <roles>` applies to a user for a specific document.
+     - An :ref:`expression <expressions>` that evaluates to true when this :ref:`role <roles>` applies to a user.

-       For a given request on a document, App Services evaluates the ``apply_when`` of each relevant role until one evaluates to true.
+       When Device Sync (Flexible Mode) is not enabled, App Services assigns a role on a per-document basis.
+When Device Sync (Flexible Mode) is enabled, App Services assigns roles on a per-collection, per-session basis -- that is, for each synced collection when a client opens a sync connection.

-       Relevant roles are any roles specified for the document's collection plus the default role(s).
+       To assign a role, App Services evaluates the ``apply_when`` of each relevant role until one evaluates to true.
+Relevant roles are any roles specified for the given collection plus the default role(s).
+App Services evaluates collection-specific roles in the order that you specify them in your configuration.
+If no collection-specific role applies, App Services evaluates the default roles in the order that you specify them in your configuration.
+If no role matches, then access is denied.
 For more information, see :ref:`roles`.

-       If Device Sync (Flexible Mode) is enabled, the role must be :ref:`sync compatible <sync-compatible-roles>`.
+       If Device Sync (Flexible Mode) is enabled, the assigned role must be :ref:`sync compatible <sync-compatible-roles>`.
 If the role is not sync compatible, but its ``apply_when`` evaluated to true, others roles are not considered; access is denied.

    * - | ``document_filters``
        | Document